Frequently Asked Questions

 I got in!
 But can I defer?

 Successful applicants can request to defer their matriculation for up to one year.
 Requests may not be granted, and if granted, we cannot guarantee that awarded funding will be available when applicants decide to matriculate.
 To apply for a deferral, successful applicants must complete the Deferral of Admission Request Form and submit it to the Graduate School.
-For more information, see the Graduate School’s policy on the admission of applicants.
+For more information, see the Admitted Students page.

 I missed the application deadline.
 Will you consider my application?